lintje/lintje.dev/src/_docs/git-hooks.md

 ---
 title: "Git hooks"
-description: "Learn how to set up Git hooks to validate commits while making them."
+description: "Use Lintje with Git hooks to get instant feedback when you make commits.
+Shorten the feedback loop and improve commits immediately."
 ---

 To lint the commit locally immediately after writing the commit message, use a Git hook.
 To add it, run the following in each project you want to use Lintje.
 If you want to set up a Git hook for all your projects, please read the [about global Git hooks section](#about-global-git-hooks).